Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Babbel has made a commitment to not use AI in designing any of its content, and they’re still paying real language experts to create every lesson in the program.

 So which language app is better, Babbel or Duolingo?
-It’s not even close; Babbel is clearly the winner.
+It’s not even close; Babbel is clearly the winner for anyone who’s serious about actually learning a language.

 We evaluate both apps against the same set of criteria.
 That way, the winner is based on a consistent process, not vibes.